Since I recently wrote a brief history about Hubbub for our Facebook presence, I figured it’s a good addition to our “about” details here…

 Brian’s experience goes back to riding and working on bicycles in the mid-80’s, working in a bike shop – called The Bike Works, in Johnstown NY – while attending engineering school in the mid-90’s.
-He still has notes, sketches, and CAD drawings of custom designs from his early teens.
-His background and interests include marine and wilderness activities, design, and mechanical ingenuity.
+He still has notes, sketches, and CAD designs of ideas from his early teens.
+His background and interests include marine and wilderness activities, elegant design, and mechanical ingenuity.
 A little archeological digging uncovered these artifacts:

-Adjusting the shop’s name to “Hubbub Custom Bicycles” in 1999, we found that by deepening our role in the bike’s design process, while still relying on the vast backgrounds of our skilled builders – mostly Waterford, Seven, Calfee, and Co-Motion – the three-way team we formed with a client greatly improved the buying experience and the final product.
+Adjusting our name to “Hubbub Custom Bicycles” in 1999, we found that by deepening our role in the bike’s design process, while still relying on the vast backgrounds of our skilled builders – mostly Waterford, Seven, Calfee, and Co-Motion – the three-way team we formed with a client greatly improved the buying experience and final product.